 3. Your Medical Malpractice Case is Only About Making Money

 There are several situations where money can be a leading cause for you wanting to start a medical malpractice case.
 This is especially true if significant costs have incurred as a result of a misdiagnosis and/or harm.
 However, your main motive should not money.
 Most people want to see the doctor’s license revoked to ensure that this problem doesn’t happen again to other patients.

 4. You Demand a Quick Settlement of your Case

-Just because you have a highly experienced and skilled medical malpractice attorney does not necessarily mean that your case will run smoothly or end quickly.
+Just because you have a highly experienced and skilled medical malpractice lawyer does not necessarily mean that your case will run smoothly or end quickly.
 There are many particularities to the process, and a quick turnaround time or settlement is almost impossible within this field of law.
 Malpractice cases are never resolved quickly because they are the most hard-fought cases.
 If an attorney is claiming that they can pressure the insurance company into a quick settlement, you may want to seek out a new lawyer.
 An experienced medical malpractice lawyer knows that this simply isn’t plausible.